MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 ## 4. Work with Docker on Nano Server

+### Prepare the Docker Daemon

 For the best experience, manage Docker on Nano Server from a remote system.
 In order to do so, the following items need to be completed.

-Create a firewall rule for the Docker connection, this will be port `2375` or an insecure connection, or port `2376` for a secure connection.
+Create a firewall rule on the contianer host for the Docker connection.
+This will be port `2375` for an insecure connection, or port `2376` for a secure connection.

 ```none
 netsh advfirewall firewall add rule name="Docker daemon " dir=in action=allow protocol=TCP localport=2376
 ```

-Configure the Docker daemon configuration file to accept remote connections.
-This file is located at `c:\ProgramData\docker\config\daemon.json` on the Nano Server host.
+Configure the Docker daemon to accept incoming connection over TCP.

-Create a Docker daemon configuration file `c:\ProgramData\docker\config\daemon.json`
+First create a `daemon.json` file at `c:\ProgramData\docker\config\daemon.json`.

 ```none
 new-item -Type File c:\ProgramData\docker\config\daemon.json
 ```

-Copying these content into the file will allow the Docker daemon to accept all unsecure requests.
-This is not advised but can be used for isolated testing.
+Next, copy this JSON into the file to allow the Docker daemon to accept all unsecure requests.
+This is not advised, but can be used for isolated testing.

 ```none
 {